 Widespread, common in the soil and on plant debris.
 C. bantiana has been reported as a neurotropic agent causing cerebral phaeohyphomycosis in the form of brain abscesses.
 Skin lesions have also been reported.
 The organisms have also been recovered from pulmonary sites.
 C. bantiana has been associated with skin lesions and a possible cause of chromoblastomyhcosis.
 C. carrionii is almost exclusively associated with chromoblastomycosis, which is generally restricted to subtropical areas.
 Most patients have had long-term soil exposure with repeated trauma and tissue injuries to the feet and legs.
 No toxic diseases have been documented to date.

 Aw (water activity) in the range of 0.84 to 0.88.
 Most commonly identified outdoor fungus.
 The outdoor numbers are reduced in the winter.
 The numbers are often high in the summer.
 Often found indoors in numbers less than outdoor numbers.
-It is common allergenic.
+It is a common allergenic.
 Indoor Cladosporium sp. may be different than the species identified outdoor is commonly found on the surface of fiberglass duct liner in the interior of supply ducts.
 A wide variety of plants are food sources for this fungus.
-It is found on dead plants, woody plants, food, straw, soil, paint and textiles.
+It is found on dead plants, woody plants, food, straw, soil, paint, and textiles.
 It can cause mycosis.
 Produces greater than 10 antigens.
-Antigens in commercial extracts of variable quality and may degrade within weeks of preparation.
+Antigens in commercial extracts of variable quality may degrade within weeks of preparation.
 Common causes of extrinsic asthma (immediate-type hypersensitivity: type I).
 Acute symptoms include edema and bronchiospasms, chronic cases may develop pulmonary emphysema.
 Cladosporium cladosporioides

 Colonies around 3 cm in 7 days on PDA, olivaceous grey-green to olivaceous brown, reverse olivaceous black.
-Conidiophores branching widely and giving rise to numerous clusters of blastoconidia in branching chains, with larger conidia near the base of the chain and smaller conidia near the apex.
-Conidia 1- or rarely 2-celled, mostly smooth walled or minutely roughened, bluntly forked near the apex if they have given rise to 2 or more apical daughter cells or chains, or ellipsoidal to lemon shaped if they have not, 3 - 7 (-11) X 2 -4 (-5) µm, with cicatrized (darkened), slightly protuberant scars at the places where they have been attached to other conidia or the conidiophore.
+Conidiophores branching widely and give rise to numerous clusters of blastoconidia in branching chains, with larger conidia near the base of the chain and smaller conidia near the apex.
+Conidia 1- or rarely 2-celled, mostly smooth-walled or minutely roughened, bluntly forked near the apex if they have given rise to 2 or more apical daughter cells or chains, or ellipsoidal to lemon shaped if they have not, 3 – 7 (-11) X 2 -4 (-5) µm, with cicatrized (darkened), slightly protuberant scars at the places where they have been attached to other conidia or the conidiophore.

 Toxins: the antifungal compound cladosporin is produced, as well as emodin, an anthraquinoid pigment compound which on breakdown in vitro by hepatic microsomes forms 2-hydroxyemodin, a mutagenic and cytotoxic product, and some other compounds of lower toxicity.
 Cultures fed to mice appeared to result in the death of the mice from hemolytic jaundice and renal failure.
 There has been no evidence so far, however, of a toxic effect associated with inhalation of conidia, e. g. in indoor mold proliferation cases.